NFL Concussion Settlement Lawyer

 July 18, 2017 - Retired NFL Football Players or their families may be entitled to benefits from a recent class action settlement against the National Football League.
-You have less than a month to register before you lose the chance to get your benefits.
 Contact the Kishish Law Group for more information by filling out our contact form or calling us toll free at 1 (888) 402-5552.

 Everybody knows professional football is a dangerous game.
 But playing the game as it's meant to be played shouldn't increase your risk for depression, dementia and suicide.
 After it was discovered that repeated blows to the head could cause life-altering injuries, thousands of former NFL players sued the League, accusing them of concealing information about the true danger of the game and failing to adequately protect players.